-- Quizzes will occur more or less weekly and will mostly deal with readings to prepare you for the upcoming week of classes, however, some review questions may be included. - Marks are awarded for quizzes on the basis of a correct answer. - You have one try and a limited amount of time in which to complete the quiz.
-Please note the deadline for the quizzes (different depending on section).
-If you are completing a quiz when the deadline passes, you will receive no marks for that quiz. - Together, clicker and quiz marks comprise the Activities portion of your grade (5%).
-In order to get the full 5%, you must earn 80% of the total number of points (clicker points are based on participation, while quiz question points are awarded on correctness). - If you are having issues with a quiz (can't see questions), please check your browser settings (particularly if you have done a software update).
+- Quizzes will occur more or less weekly and will mostly deal with readings to prepare you for the upcoming class, however, some review questions may be included. - Marks are awarded for quizzes on the basis of a correct answer.
+The lowest 20% (including zeroes) will be dropped from your grade.
+This is to account for forgotten quizzes, technical issues, etc. - You have one try and a limited amount of time in which to complete the quiz.
+Please note the deadline for the quizzes.
+If you are completing a quiz when the deadline passes, you will receive no marks for that quiz. - If you are having issues with a quiz (can't see questions), please check your browser settings (particularly if you have done a software update).